Spring Boot Starter Projects

-This guide will help you understand how Spring Boot Starter Projects enable the key goal of Spring Boot - Quick Start to developing production ready applications.
+This guide will help you understand how Spring Boot Starter Projects enable the key goal of Spring Boot — a quick start to developing production-ready applications.

 You will learn